-- a. the participation of the Group in the trust portfolios maintained for the joint operations of Cravo Norte, Bogotá office and LCI, for the future settlement of abandonment liabilities.
-The trust funds are managed by a qualified third party (Fiduprevisora S.A.) and are invested in portfolio alternatives (including bonds of the manufacturing sector, bonds of entities supervised by the Superintendency of Financial Entities in Colombia, term deposit certificates and TES as agreed with the trust fund managers; or - b. trust funds maintained to meet the future abandonment obligations in the Rio Verde (Tilodirán and Boral), Alcaraván and Los Hatos contracts.
+The trust funds are managed by a qualified third party and are invested in portfolio alternatives (including bonds of the manufacturing sector, bonds of entities supervised by the Superintendency of Financial Entities in Colombia, term deposit certificates and TES (Colombian Treasury Bonds).
+Trust fund valuation is completed at market value.

-Trust fund valuation is completed at market value (level 2), which is informed by the Trust managers (Fiduprevisora, Fidubogotá and Credicorp).

-10. Assets held for sale
+11. Assets held for sale

-The carrying amount of the Colon building classified as held for sale on 31 December 2021 is \$8.0 million with no associated liabilities.
+The carrying amount of the Colon building classified as held for sale on 31 December 2021 was \$8.2 million with no associated liabilities.
 The transaction was completed with a public deed on 25 January 2022.
-The full consideration was received in two payments:
+The full consideration was received in Q1 2022, as presented in the Q1 2022 cash flow statement.
+As of 31 March 2023 the Group has no assets held for sale.